sourcery-ai-experiments/pay-theory-documentation/docs/sdk/javascript/event_listeners.md

 Most errors will require the user to refresh the page and try again.

-The exception to this is the `NOT_VALID` error which will require the user to change the data in the payment fields until you get a proper response to the valid observer and then you may try and transact or tokenize again.
+The exception to this is the `NOT_VALID` error which will require the user to change the data in the payment fields until you get a proper response to the valid observer, and then you may try and transact or tokenize again.

 **Returns**